marcysko/PythonScriptingForTesters/README.md

 ## Objectives

--Driving API calls with scripting
+*Driving API calls with scripting
--API authentication
+*API authentication
 -Parsing API data
 -Automating reports with Google APIs
 -Using the Google Charts and Sheets APIs